The Paradox of Adam and Eve

 The Adam and Eve account is contrasted in the OT with the later tale of a young King Solomon who was asked by YHWH in a dream what he desired most as a gift from God: Solomon responded, "wisdom!", and hence Solomon was granted an extra-generous dollop.

 The MORAL of the account is that one should ASK before taking: as Jesus said, "ask and ye shall be given".
 Just don't steal God's fruit: it REALLY pisses Him off!

-It's as if YHWH wants to play an elaborate game of "Mother May I?" with mortals, where Adam and Eve lost the game, and all humanity paid the price (Adam and Eve also were bad at playing 'Hide and Seek' with God, who played dumb with the, "Adam, where are thou?" line.
+It's as if YHWH wants to play an elaborate game of "Mother May I?" with mortals, where Adam and Eve lost the game and all humanity paid the price (Adam and Eve also were bad at playing 'Hide and Seek' with God, who played dumb with the, "Adam, where are thou?" line.
 It's admittedly hard to win, when the guy you're trying to hide from is omniscient and ALREADY KNOWS where you are hiding)!

+At any rate, it's absolutely crazy how many people build their lives and base decisions around these ancient persistent myths.
 Seriously, is this Bible thing some kind of an inside joke, where a few of us just didn't get the memo?
 I almost expect camera crews to jump out from behind the bushes any minute, with Ashton Kutcher saying we've all been punk'd!